G4 nations: Opposition

 There has been discontent among the present permanent members regarding the inclusion of controversial nations or countries not supported by them.
 For instance, Japan's bid is opposed by China, Russia, North Korea and South Korea.

 Under the leadership of Spain and Italy, countries that strongly oppose the G4 countries' bids have formed the Uniting for Consensus movement, composed mainly of regional powers that oppose the rise of some nearby country to permanent member status.
 Uniting for Consensus supports expanding the number of non-permanent security council members and restricting the usage of the veto.
 The bloc argues that adding more permanent seats to the security council only benefits the nations that gain those seats, and believes that an expansion of the non-permanent membership will make the UNSC both more flexible and more democratic.

-In Latin America countries, Colombia, Mexico and Argentina opposes a seat for Brazil.
+In Latin America, the countries Colombia, Mexico and Argentina oppose a seat for Brazil.
 In Asia, Pakistan opposes India's bid.

 Another counter-proposal, the Ezulwini Consensus, was presented by the African Union, calling for the addition of five new non-permanent seats and two new permanent seats to be allocated to African nations, in response to a lack of African representation on the Security Council.